Research Team

 2. investigating the influence of modifiable factors such as sleep disorders and disturbances in health outcomes (e.g., hypertension, diabetes, metabolic syndrome, cancer, cognition).

 She is funded by the National Institutes of Health to investigate associations of contextual factors and psychosocial stress on sleep and blood pressure.
-Her other research projects include a mindfulness-based stress reduction intervention to improve sleep and cardiovascular health and a study of sleep among high school students in rural Georgia.
-She utilizes large epidemiologic studies such as the Jackson Heart Study and the Multi-Ethnic Study of Atherosclerosis to conduct her research.
 Dr. Johnson is also engaged in community partnerships to investigate the effect of environmental exposures and housing on health among residents of Georgia.
-She has been featured in several magazines, podcasts and news programs including CBS for her expertise in sleep health and sleep disorders.
 Her mission is to increase awareness around the importance of sleep.